adam2392/adam2392.github.io.old/content/blog/travel/USA/Travel Blog - Chicago.md

 I'll leave it to Yelp to advise you on what to eat because truly everything there is worth your money.

 #### 5. Wildberry Cafe: <br />
 This is my favorite brunch place.
-It's right next to Cloud Gate / Millenium Park.
+It's right next to Cloud Gate / Millennium Park.
 Hands down, make sure you try their specialty pancakes and pretty much everything else on the menu is great.
-There will always be a wait, so you can put your name down and then go check out Millenium Park.
+There will always be a wait, so you can put your name down and then go check out Millennium Park.

 I'll leave it to Yelp to advise you on the rest.